jupyter-server/jupyter_server/docs/source/developers/architecture.rst

 #. **Kernel Manager** uses the provisioner layer to launch a new kernel.

 #. **Kernel Provisioner** is responsible for launching kernels based on the
    kernel specification.
-If kernel specification doesn't define provisioner, it uses `Local Provisioner <https://jupyter-client.readthedocs.io/en/latest/api/provisioners.html#jupyter_client.provisioning.local_provisioner.LocalProvisioner>`_ to launch the kernel.
+If the kernel specification doesn't define a provisioner, it uses `Local Provisioner <https://jupyter-client.readthedocs.io/en/latest/api/provisioners.html#jupyter_client.provisioning.local_provisioner.LocalProvisioner>`_ to launch the kernel.
 You can use
    `Kernel Provisioner Base <https://jupyter-client.readthedocs.io/en/latest/api/provisioners.html#jupyter_client.provisioning.provisioner_base.KernelProvisionerBase>`_